ASHdevelopment/standards/ember.md

 <a name="general-structure"></a>
 ## General Structure

+**Why do we structure our Javascript code?**
+This allows us to follow a consistent coding conventions.
+Paired with a tool to enforce code structure, such as Eslint, it will provide a way for us to make sure that our code follow a specific specified order.

 <a name="general-structure--properties"></a>
-- 1.1 **Property Order**: For components and controllers, follow this order for properties and methods
+- 1.1 **Controller/Component Property Order**: follow this order for properties and methods
   + **Properties**
     + Put ember specific properties (e.g., `classNames`, `tagNames`) before custom properties (e.g., `someSpecificAshProp : true`)
   + Component lifecycle hooks (in order) <a href="https://guides.emberjs.com/v2.12.0/components/the-component-lifecycle/">see order in documentation</a>
   + Custom methods
   + `actions` go last

-- 1.2 **Property Order**: For models, follow this order for defining attributes and relationships:
+- 1.2 **Model Property Order**: follow this order for defining attributes and relationships:
-	+ attributes
+	+ Attributes
-	+ relationships
+	+ Relationships
-	+ single line function
+	+ Single line function
-	+ multi line function
+	+ Multi line function

 ```javascript
 //Bad